sauravdas093/Mercor/README.md

     Supports JSON responses for easy integration with other systems
 ##Installation
     To run the Clothing Item Recommender locally, follow these steps:
-    Clone the repository
-    Install the required dependencies or the packages essential for the project.
-    Download and preprocess the necessary data or the csv file attached with this document for the machine learning model.
+    Clone the repository : git clone https://github.com/yourusername/clothing-item-recommender.git Install the required dependencies or the packages essential for the project: pip install -r requirements.txt Download and preprocess the necessary data or the csv file attached with this document for the machine learning model.
     Train the machine learning model.
-    Run the application locally on your local IDE.
+    Run the application locally on your local IDE: python app.py
 ##Deployment
     To deploy the Clothing Item Recommender on Google Cloud, follow these steps:
     Create a Google Cloud account and set up a project.
     Install the Google Cloud SDK and configure it with your project credentials.
-    Build a Docker image of the application.
+    Build a Docker image of the application: docker build -t clothing-recommender .
-    Push the Docker image to the Google Container Registry.
+    Push the Docker image to the Google Container Registry: docker tag clothing-recommender gcr.io/your-project-id/clothing-recommender
-    Deploy the container to Google Cloud Run.
+    Deploy the container to Google Cloud Run: gcloud run deploy --image gcr.io/your-project-id/clothing-recommender --platform managed
-    Access the deployed application.
+    Access the deployed application using the provided URL.
 ##Author
     Saurav Das - sauravdas093@gmail.com
 ##Acknowledgments